 So yeah, school sucked, I hated this place.

-Part of the reason I am so indulgent of my Little side is precisely that.
+Part of the reason I am so indulgent of my inner child today is precisely that.
 The little girl you see in these photos would have lost her absolute mind at the life I lead now.

 Anyway!
 In the next Memory Monday post I’ll talk about the school’s candy kiosk –and after that I will try my damndest to make a really happy Memory Monday post that is related to actually happy memories. 😅